LogtalkDotOrg/logtalk.org/_pages/performance.md

 Static code benchmark results
 -----------------------------

+Number of calls per second.
 The last columns show the trade-off between plain Prolog and Logtalk.
 Dynamic binding is never used in the Prolog module tests.

 ## Static binding (no events support)